 19 Creative Instagram Post ideas for Illustrators – Create interesting Content

 Figuring out what to post next on Instagram isn’t always the easiest task, especially if you’re trying to post regularly on Instagram as an artist, designer, or anyone with a creative page, making new content all the time can be very time-consuming.

-In this guide we’ll be going over Instagram post ideas for artists and other creative professionals, ideas that can help you turn your work into engaging & interesting posts for your followers.
+In this guide, we’ll be going over Instagram post ideas for illustrators and other creative professionals, ideas that can help you turn your work into engaging & interesting posts for your followers.
 It’s time to work smart and really take advantage of your work.

 Create a tutorial

-You can make a tutorial about any of your creative process and share it with your followers, it might be something people keep asking you about, a technique or material you’re using or just something you think people would be interested in learning.
+You can make a tutorial about any of your creative processes and share it with your followers, it might be something people keep asking you about, a technique or material you’re using, or just something you think people would be interested in learning.

 Just make sure it’s quick and easy because that’s what people are looking for on Instagram (generally speaking).

 A great example when it comes to simple guides on Instagram is the artist Carlotta Notaro, she has made a few tutorials where she shows off her process when animating her illustrations, they’re quick and simple and the tutorial itself looks great.

 Using Boomerang to create short videos